florentpoujol/superpowers-game-flang-plugin/tutorial.md

     fLang.udpate( "fr" );

-    var text = fLang.get( "greetings.welcome" ); // Bienvenu {{player_name}}!
+    var text = fLang.get( "greetings.welcome" ); // Bienvenu {{player_name}} !

-The `update()` function makes the module's event emitter (`fLang.emitter`) emit the `"onUpdate"` event.
+The `update()` function makes the event emitter (`fLang.emitter`) emit the `"fLangUpdate"` event.
-Register listeners functions via the `onUpdate()` function.

-    var fn = function(locale: string) {
+    fLang.emitter.on("fLangUpdate", (locale: string) => {
       console.log("The new current locale is "+locale);
-    }
-    fLang.onUpdate( fn );
+    });

     fLang.udpate( "fr" ); // prints "The new current locale is fr"

-The listeners receive the new current locale as their first and only arguments
+The listeners receive the new current locale as their first and only arguments.
 You can use this to automaticaly update texts when the user changes the locale.

     // suppose the actor has a `TextRenderer` component that displays text on-screen. this.actor.textRenderer.setText( fLang.get( "ui.options.title" ) ;

-    fLang.onUpdate( function(locale: string) {
+    fLang.emitter.on("fLangUpdate", function(locale: string) {
         this.actor.textRenderer.setText( fLang.get( "ui.options.title" ) );
-    } );
+    });

 For instance this could change the name of the option menu whenever the player changes the locale.

-Un-register listeners by passing them again to `onUpdate()` with the second argument set to `false`.

-    var fn = function(locale: string) {
-        console.log("The new current locale is "+locale);
-    }

-    // register the listener:
-    fLang.onUpdate( fn ); // or fLang.onUpdate( fn, true );

-    // un-register the listener:
-    fLang.onUpdate( fn, false );

-As the functions passed to `onUpdate()` are listeners and not callbacks, you can set several of them (if you need to update several texts, for instance).

 If you work with an actor, a component or anything that is destroyed at some point, you really need to make sure these objects exists before working on them in the listeners.

 You also need to make sure that the listeners are removed when they are not needed anymore, like when the scene changes and all the actors/components are destroyed.

-Remember that if needed, you can work on the emitter directly:

     // for instance: remove all the listeners fLang.emitter.removeAllListeners();